AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

     1. Test case 1: `add staff n/Ah Hock p/98765432 e/ahhock@example.com a/123 Clementi Ave 3 shifts/12/12/2025, 15/12/2025 notes/can only do weekdays t/partTime`<br>
        Expected: New staff added to the end of the list with the relevant fields above.
 Details of the added contact is shown in the status message.
     2. Test case 2: `add staff n/Ah Hock p/98765432 e/ahhockexample.com a/123 Clementi Ave 3 shifts/12/12/2025, 15/12/2025 notes/can only do weekdays t/partTime`<br>
-       Expected: No customer is added.
+       Expected: No staff is added.
 Email-specific error message highlighting the correct email format is shown.
     3. Test case 3: `add staff n/Ah Hock p/98765432 e/ahhock@example.com shifts/12/12/2025, 15/12/2025 notes/can only do weekdays t/partTime`<br>
-       Expected: No customer is added as address is missing.
+       Expected: No staff is added as address is missing.
 Generic error message highlighting the correct command format is shown.
     4. Other incorrect add staff commands to try:
         1. Name not alphanumeric or longer than 48 characters.
 Shows name-specific error message.
         2. Phone number is shorter than 3 characters or is not purely numeric.